 Meet The Essentials

-In any event, they have impressed with their life choices and their contributions -- historic, artistic and societal -- over a wide swath of time.
-They include a couple of historic figures of note, but are mostly contemporary citizens of Schuyler County.
-Some have left the public stage, but others are still very much a part of its fabric, or of the regional fabric.
+All 40 have impressed with their contributions -- historic, artistic and societal -- to Schuyler County over a wide swath of time.
+They include a few historic figures of note, but are mostly contemporary or recent citizens of Schuyler County.
+Some have left the public stage, but others are still very much a part of its fabric.

-We -- a committee -- decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
-Even with three women inducted this year, men outnumber women in the Hall, 40-8.
+The Essentials' small selection committee decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
+Even with three women joining the Hall at its last induction in 2018, men outnumber women there by a 40-8 margin.

-The selections are subjective in nature.
+The selections here are subjective in nature.
 Other women and men could easily have been chosen.
-This is not intended to disparage or slight anyone, but merely to accentuate the positive -- to turn the spotlight on some among us who have had a tendency to shake up the status quo, making life a little better for all of us.
+This is not intended to disparage or slight anyone, but merely to accentuate the positive -- to turn the spotlight on some among us who have made life a little better for the rest of us.

 Glenda Gephart: A longtime reporter for the Star-Gazette, she is also the former editor of the Watkins Review, which she turned from an advertising medium into a journalistic one.
 She headed a successful WGHS Sports Boosters; is currently executive director of the Schuyler County Historical Society's Brick Museum; held a key role at the International Motor Racing Research Center; has helped spearhead the annual Friends of the Library book sale; and has headed such organizations as the Schuyler League of Women Voters.